 The Bolt Hole superbly marries old-school, Prohibition-style hipster charm with bartenders of the calibre you’d expect to find in New York or Melbourne.
 There are genuinely unique cocktail creations like the Rye ’n’ Gosling (rye whiskey with a splash of freshly squeezed apple juice), along with classics such as the Old Fashioned.

 Balcony Bar & Oyster Co.

 Just a few metres back from Main Beach, with sweeping views from a wraparound balcony over Jonson and Lawson streets (Byron Bay’s central hub), Balcony Bar & Oyster Co. is an idyllic location to watch the passing people parade while sipping cocktails.
 It’s also famed for its beautiful, plump rock oysters, which pair perfectly with a classic martini or a margarita made from El Jimador tequila, agave nectar, Patrón Citrónge liqueur and lime.

 Three Blue Ducks

 Situated on a 34-hectare working farm in Ewingsdale (about 8.5 kilometres from Byron) – with a playground and farm animals to keep children entertained – Three Blue Ducks has a small menu that packs a big punch.
-Graze on share plates as a group or enjoy your own main course but be sure to order the local baby octopus or six-week dry-aged prime cut of the day with charred onion, soubise, mustard seeds and kale.
+Graze on share plates as a group or enjoy your own main course but be sure to order the local burrata with fennel salt or the King Island rib eye.